manuelmarpereira/Android/TextToSpeech/README.md

 The TextToSpeech class has the speak() function.This method has some arguments, and there are two options when a new text is added to the queue.<br>

-		QUEUE_ADD - add the new entry to the end of the queue<br>
+		QUEUE_ADD - add the new entry to the end of the queue

 		QUEUE_FLUSH - all entries already stored in the queue are deleted and replaced by a new entry